dillonkearns/elm-graphql/README.md

 # GraphqElm

 If your GraphqElm query compiles, it is guaranteed that:

-1) It is a valid query (according to your API's GraphQL schema)
+1. It is a valid query (according to your API's GraphQL schema)
-2) The response's data type is known at compile-time
+2. The response's data type is known at compile-time

-**Warning** This project is currently in alpha and may see rapid change before the 1.0 release.
+**Warning** This project is currently in alpha and may see rapid change.

 See the `examples/` folder for a working example.

-## Design Goals

-GraphQElm is a tool for generating and using GraphQL queries in Elm such that:

-* If a query compiles it is guaranteed to be valid
-* The compiler knows the exact shape of the data a query will return at compile-time
-* The user doesn't need to give any hints about the shape of the data, it's inferred from the schema

 ## Usage